Holistic Therapy Consultant - Gold Coast - Canungra

 Don't read me wrong, it's not that carbohydrates are all bad, its simply that most of us have too much of it.
 After all, Carbohydrate is just a fancy word for Sugar.

-The basic equation - energy in - energy out - is well known and understood, and makes perfect sense, in simple terms, don't eat more than you require for your normal daily activity.
+The basic equation - energy in - energy out - is well known and understood, and makes perfect sense, in simple terms, don't eat more than you require for your normal daily activity, or increase your exercise.

 ... that factor may be harder to come to terms with, than the other two.

 Yes, we are all conditioned, in one way or another, regarding food and tastes we grew up with, behaviour we adopted, such as comfort eating, and to make matters worse, we have to consider; addictions - allergies (ye,s you crave food you are allergic too) and other cravings.

-Just be aware that you have been conditioned, and that taste is part of this conditioning, so are eating habits.
+Just be aware that you have been conditioned, and that taste is part of this conditioning, and so are your eating habits.
 Once you know that, it may be easier for you, not to eat certain foods.
 Believe me, your life doesn't depend on it.

-Just think, if you would have been born into a different culture, you would eat now totally different food than you do now.
+Just think about it, if you would have been born into a different culture, you would eat totally different food than you do now.

 With other words, a statement such as; I can't live without my "cheese cake" ... is conditioning.
 Once again, believe me, you can, and while we are at it, here is another one, there is nothing wrong with healthy, wholesome food, it actually tastes delicious, and once again it is just a stupid marketing (conditioning) campaign that health food tastes bad.

 Adopt a good diet, it's easy, lots of veggies, yes lots ... some fruit, some lean protein, and only moderate amounts of grains, such as Bread and Pasta.